 Programming guide is included in development kit libximc 2.X.X, where 2.X.X is the version number.
 It is located in /ximc-2.X.X/ximc/doc-en/libximc7-en.pdf.
-Also the programming guide can be downloaded from https://www.can.pdf.
-Also the programming guide can be downloaded from https://www.can.pdf.
+Also the programming guide can be downloaded from this link.
 Development kit can be downloaded on Software page.
 Programming guide is Doxygen-based.

-Working with controller in Labview
+Working with 8SMC4-USB in Labview

-Working with controller in Matlab
+Working with 8SMC4-USB in Matlab